naveenkumar495/EXP-2-bee/README.md

-# EXP-2
-EXPT NO: 2 OCC AND LOAD CHARACTERISTICS OF D.C SHUNT GENERATOR
+# EXP-2 OCC AND LOAD CHARACTERISTICS OF D.C SHUNT GENERATOR

-Aim:
+# Aim:
 To conduct load test on separately excited generators and to obtain the characteristics

-Apparatus Required:
+# Apparatus Required:

 Sl .no	Apparatus	Range	Type	Quantity
 1	Volt meter	(0-300)V	MC	1